roberthart56/projects/Rob_log/Dec2020/readme.md

 Take data with saddle - new surface, slghtly negative overall potential.

 Plot and compare two bare-wood surfaces.
 Little difference.
 [Notes](https://github.com/roberthart56/SCFAB/tree/master/SC_lab/Projects/rotating_saddle)

+### Dec 7- Dec 10

+Work on PS70 kits.
+Inventory, purchases, planning.
+Work on saddle.
+Dec.
+10, study friction effects, using lubricant.
+Use Steel ball.
+Learning to use Python, getting ready to be rid of Mac!
+Ooni oven is on the way.
+Clavichord uncertain.

+### Dec 11

+lab meeting:  Melissa asks for summary of lessons learned.
+On Slack?